© Crown copyright 2020

 - when asked, provide your contact details to a business so that you can be contacted as needed by the NHS Test and Trace programme

-If you or someone in your household or support bubble are showing coronavirus symptoms, everyone in your household or support bubble should stay home.
+If you or someone in your household or support bubble are showing coronavirus symptoms or if you have had a positive COVID-19 test result, everyone in your household or support bubble should stay home.
 If you or a member of your support bubble is contacted as part of the test and trace programme, the individual contacted should stay at home.
 If the individual becomes symptomatic, everyone in the support bubble should then isolate.

 By following this guidance, you are helping to protect yourself, your family, the NHS and your community.

 Further guidance on the mental health and wellbeing aspects of coronavirus (COVID-19) has been issued.

 The government is committed to doing everything possible to allow all children to go back to school safely, to support their wellbeing and education and help working parents.
 The government’s plan is for all students to return to school in September and further guidance has been published.
 Wrap-around care for school age children and formal childcare can restart over the summer.

 You can find out more about the government’s approach to education and how schools are preparing.

 4. Businesses and venues

 All businesses and venues should follow COVID-19 Secure guidelines to protect customers, visitors and workers.